 1. Accurately forecast demand

-First and foremost, you need to know how many customers will want to shop with your brand during the holiday surge.
+First and foremost, you need to know how many customers will want to do holiday shopping with your brand.
 This is your base-level demand and determines how much inventory you'll need to avoid a stockout.

-With this base-level forecast, your brand can determine the optimal quantity you'll need to order to avoid a stockout, assuming you run no promotion.
+With this base-level forecast, your brand can determine the optimal quantity you'll need to order to avoid a stockout, assuming you run no promotion for your Black Friday deals.
 And on the flip side, how much inventory would be too much, so you avoid dead stock when the holidays are over.

 So, how do you accurately forecast demand?